hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 The purpose behind performing a quick checkout on the ImageNet pre-trained models was to determine if fine-tuning would be needed in addition to transfer learning using the following rationale recommended in the [CS231n Stanford Convolutional Neural Networls for Visual  Recognition](http://cs231n.github.io/transfer-learning/):

-1. New dataset is small and similar to original dataset: Since the data is small, it is not a good idea to fine-tune the ConvNet due to overfitting concerns.
+1. **New dataset is small and similar to original dataset**: Since the data is small, it is not a good idea to fine-tune the ConvNet due to overfitting concerns.
 Since the data is similar to the original data, the higher-level features in the ConvNet are expected to be relevant to this dataset as well.
 Hence, the best idea might be to train a linear classifier on the Convolutional Neural Network (CNN) codes.
-2. New dataset is large and similar to the original dataset.
-Since there is more data, a higher level of confidence is expected that there would be no overfitting when attempting to fine-tune through the full network.
+2. **New dataset is large and similar to the original dataset**: Since there is more data, a higher level of confidence is expected that there would be no overfitting when attempting to fine-tune through the full network.
-3. New dataset is small but very different from the original dataset.
-Since the data is small, it is likely best to only train a linear classifier.
+3. **New dataset is small but very different from the original dataset**: Since the data is small, it is likely best to only train a linear classifier.
 Since the dataset is very different, it might not be best to train the classifier form the top of the network, which contains more dataset-specific features.
 Instead, it might work better to train the Support Vector Machine (SVM) classifier from activations somewhere earlier in the network.
-4. New dataset is large and very different from the original dataset.
-Since the dataset is very large, it would be expected to train a ConvNet from scratch.
+4. **New dataset is large and very different from the original dataset**: Since the dataset is very large, it would be expected to train a ConvNet from scratch.
 However, in practice it is very often still beneficial to initialize with weights from a pretrained model.
 In this case, there would be enough data and confidence to fine-tune through the entire network.

 <a href="url"><img src="https://github.com/hbhasin/Image-Recognition-with-Deep-Learning/blob/master/images/Noodles%20-%20Initial%20Checkout.PNG"></a>